mattermost/mattermost-plugin-starter-template/README.md

 ### Modifying the server boilerplate

-The server code comes with some boilerplate for creating an api, using slash commands, accessing the kvstore and managing jobs.
+The server code comes with some boilerplate for creating an api, using slash commands, accessing the kvstore and using the cluster package for jobs.

 #### Api